Skip to main content

 You can use queues to run many workflows at once with managed concurrency.
 Queues provide flow control, letting you manage how many workflows run at once or how often workflows are started.

 To create a queue, instantiate and register a Queue object.
-All queues should be created and registered before DBOS is launched.
+All queues must be created and registered before DBOS is launched.

 Queue queue = new Queue("example-queue");